cozygene/glint/README.md

 # glint
 An easy and efficient command-line tool for the analysis of DNA methylation data and conducting EWAS.
 Our software does not require any programming proficiency.

-Some of the features of the software include:
+Some of the abaliable features:
  - Data managment
- - Correction of cell type composition (ReDACTor)
+ - Correction of cell type composition (ReFACTor)
  - Ancestry estimation
  - A novel method for methylation imputation
  - EWAS tests: linear regressin, logistic regression, LMM, Wilcoxon